ArduPilot/AP_Cloud/README.md

  - and display a gui showing how recently each drone had uploaded. - kinda
  - run some sort of 'log analyser' on each log after its uploaded for stats/params/faults/etc. - working
  - perhaps integrate with plot.ardupilot.org , or a copy of it, for a 'plot this log' function - not working

+Not Goals:
+ - this is NOT a groundstation for watching drones flying around as-it-happens. we have enough ground-stations already.
+ - this is NOT a software thats usful if you own 1-3 drones, unless perhaps they fly constantly in rotation or some other heavy uses.

 Technical expectations: